LordPax/cligpt/README.md

 ### How do I get my ChatGPT API key?

 To get a ChatGPT API key, you need to sign up on the OpenAI website and follow the instructions to create an account and obtain an API key.

-### The script is not working, what should I do?

-Make sure you have correctly installed all dependencies.
-If the problem persists, check that you are using the latest version of the script and report the issue on the project's GitHub page.

 ## Exemple